Steven L. Jordan: Court martial

 In 2007, Jordan was tried by court martial on charges of failure to obey regulations, cruelty and maltreatment of detainees, dereliction of duty, making a false official statement, obstruction of justice, and discussing the investigation with others when ordered not to do so.
 On August 20, 2007, the presiding judge at Jordan's court martial dismissed two charges against him after Major General George Fay admitted that he did not read Jordan his rights before interviewing him in reference to the abuses that had taken place.
 This admission contradicted his sworn testimony at a March 12, 2007 pretrial hearing in which he testified under oath that he had advised Jordan of his rights.
 The charges dismissed were making a false official statement and false swearing and obstruction of justice.
 On the same day prosecutors narrowed the scope of the cruelty and maltreatment charge from a three-month period to one day.
 Jordan was only tried on this charge based on the events of November 24, 2003 during a weapons search.

 Jordan asserted he was a scapegoat "because he is a reservist, is considered expendable".
 It was his belief that interrogation procedures were the responsibility of Colonel Thomas Pappas, the intelligence brigade commander and highest-ranking officer at Abu Ghraib, and Captain Carolyn Wood, leader of a unit within the interrogation center called the Interrogation Command Element.
 Neither of these two officers has been charged, although Pappas was fined $8,000 for approving the use of dogs during an interrogation without higher approval.
 During the trial, witnesses for the prosecution appeared to support some of Jordan's claims.
 Pappas testified that Jordan's responsibilities involved improving the quality of life for soldiers at the base and "improving the flow of intelligence information".
 He admitted that he advised Jordan to "let the experienced interrogators run the interrogations."
 Pappas also testified that Jordan was not in charge of the military police who ran the prison and who were responsible for some of the abuses.
 He further stipulated that military police were in charge of the November 24, 2003 weapons search which he had personally observed, and found no issues with.
 Other soldiers testified that Jordan was not present during any of the abuses.

-On August 28, 2007, Jordan was convicted of disobeying an order not to discuss a 2004 investigation into the allegations, but found innocent on all other charges.
-The next day on August 29, 2007, a military judge issued Jordan a reprimand for disobeying the order.
+On August 28, 2007, Jordan was convicted of disobeying an order not to discuss a 2004 investigation into the allegations, but found not guilty on all other charges.
+The next day a military judge issued Jordan a reprimand for disobeying the order.
 On review on January 8, 2008, Jordan's conviction and sentence were dismissed by Major General Richard J. Rowe, commanding general of the Military District of Washington.
 Rowe issued Jordan an administrative reprimand questioning Jordan's decision to disobey Fay's order not to communicate with anyone other than his attorneys during Fay's investigation.